AuthorCarpentry/FSCI-2018/02-markdown.md

 * White space represents paragraphs or other text blocks with different content
 * Block quotes represent text that came from a third-party source
 * Font styles such as italic and bold represent emphasis
-* Font styles representing non-proportional text, such as examples of computer code
+* Font styles representing non-proportional text distinguish computer code or technical terms
 * Lists and Tables represent concisely summarized information or data
-* Hyperlinks represent refernces to related information elsewhere within the document, or outside of the document
+* Hyperlinks represent references to related information elsewhere within the document, or outside of the document
 * Inline images illustrate points made in the text
 * Footnotes represent commentary on the main text